caiovitor/UoN.ExpressiveAnnotations.Net8/README.md

 #### NuGet

-The library is available from [nuget.org](https://www.nuget.org/packages/UoN.ExpressiveAnnotations.NetCore/)
+The library is available from [nuget.org](https://www.nuget.org/packages/UoN.ExpressiveAnnotations.Net8/)

 #### Build from source

 We recommend building with the `dotnet` cli, but since the package targets `.NET 8.0` and depends only on other `.NET 8.0` libraries, you should be able to build it in any tooling that supports those requirements.

-- Have the .NET Core SDK 8.0 or newer
+- Have the .NET SDK 8.0 or newer
 - `dotnet build`
 - Optionally `dotnet pack`
 - Reference the resulting assembly, or NuGet package.